mpalii/mcu/atmega328p/03-fuses-delay/README.md

 First of all disable internal clock divider with:
 `make fuses-no-divider-int-rc`

-Then, check the real frequencies on the pin 0 of port D using oscilloscope and write down the actual results.
+Then, check the REAL frequencies on the pin 0 of port D using oscilloscope and write down the actual results.
 Here is some values of measurement:
 |**Expected frequency**  |**Actual frequency**    |
 |:---------------------|:--------------|
 |1Hz    |1.0Hz   |